matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 Using an `allow` key with the `invite` join rules to broaden who can join was rejected as an option since it requires weakening the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules).
-From the perspective of the auth rules, the `restricted` join rule is identical to `public` with additional checks on the signature to ensure it was issued by an authorised server.
+From the perspective of the auth rules, the `restricted` join rule is identical to `public` with additional checks on the signature of the event.

 ## Future extensions

 ### Checking room membership over federation

-If an authorised server is not in an allowed room (and thus doesn't know the membership of it) then the server cannot enforce the membership checks while generating a join event.
+If a homeserver is not in an allowed room (and thus doesn't know the membership of it) then the server cannot enforce the membership checks while generating a join event.
 Peeking over federation, as described in [MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444),